CommanderXA/locus3d/README.md

 The task requires to work with Google Maps, more precisely with Google Maps JS API and WebGL.
 Marker is the point on map where a person located.
 It can be duck, car and bike.\

 The blue area that surrounds the marker is the accuracy of location (e.g. the person migth be at any point from that field)\
-The `reset position` button returns to the position where the ruby is located\
+The `reset position` button returns to the position where the marker is located\

 Two buttons called `Solid` and `Wareframe` are responsible for enabling/disabling of area of uncertainty\
-The green box is a select, from which the mock data might be choosen
+The green box is a select, from which the mock data might be chosen

 ## Setup